DocHatty14/community-research-mcp/README.md

 - Python 3.8+
 - API key for at least one LLM provider (Gemini, OpenAI, or Anthropic)
 - Internet connection for search APIs

 ---

+## Costs & Legal

+**API Costs:**
+- Search APIs are free (Stack Overflow, GitHub, Reddit, HN)
+- LLM costs: ~$0.001-0.03 per search depending on provider
+- Deep research with validation: ~$0.05-0.15 per query
+- Typical usage: $0-5/month for personal projects

+**Rate Limits:**
+You're subject to rate limits from each API.
+Without authentication:
+- Stack Overflow: 300 requests/day
+- GitHub: 60 requests/hour
+- Reddit: Limited access

+See `.env.example` for how to add API keys to increase limits.

+**Legal Considerations:**
+This tool queries public APIs and scrapes publicly accessible content.
+You're responsible for:
+- Complying with each platform's Terms of Service
+- Respecting rate limits
+- Not using this for commercial scraping at scale

+If you're worried about compliance, don't use this.
+It's for personal research, not enterprise deployment.

+---

+## Known Issues & Limitations

+**Rate Limiting:**
+- No circuit breakers or sophisticated backoff beyond basic retry logic
+- Parallel searches can burn through API quotas quickly
+- Stack Overflow: 300 req/day unauth, you'll hit this with heavy use
+- GitHub: 60 req/hour unauth, pagination limited to 100 items

+**Error Handling:**
+- Site HTML changes will break scrapers (happens periodically)
+- CAPTCHAs from aggressive querying will fail silently
+- LLM timeouts retry 3x then give up
+- Partial results returned when sources fail (by design)

+**Quality Scoring:**
+- Weights are somewhat arbitrary (25% source authority, 30% validation, etc.)
+- Not configurable without editing code
+- Doesn't account for context (old highly-voted answer vs recent edge case fix)

+**Setup:**
+- `initialize.bat` is Windows-only
+- No Docker, no `pyproject.toml`, no formal dependency management
+- Literally works on my machine, maybe not yours

+**Caching:**
+- Simple 24-hour TTL, no invalidation strategy
+- Stale results if libraries/APIs change
+- No distributed cache for multi-user scenarios

+If any of this is a dealbreaker, this tool isn't for you.

+---